a11y-reviews/a11y.reviews/index.md

 ### Typeform

+20 January 2019.
 Typeform generally does not work with screen readers across platforms.
 Field labels are not exposed correctly, question navigation is problematic, and answers are not consistently exposed.
 Color contrast is below WCAG minimums.

 There is no public bug tracker to follow issues.